Dominik2812/django_umbrella/README.md

 ![loadData](pics/screenshot.png?raw=true "loadData")

 ## Abstract
 Some applications do not require stored data from the local database but rather information from either another database (such as an API) or from an internal algorithm.
-This project demonstrates how the input of a form can be internally processed without using the local database utilizing Django's Class-Based Views in combination with a weather API.
+This project demonstrates how the input of a form can be internally processed without using the local database utilizing Django's **Class-Based Views** in combination with a **weather API** and **Google AutoComplete**.
 ## What is it about?
 Get a quick answer if an umbrella or a pullover is needed for your upcoming trip.
 Just type in the place where you wanna go and how long you want to stay there.